 Too much moisture will overwhelm the foil and it will not be able to keep up/allow the insulation to dry out.Radiant barrier foil does not cause moisture.
 If you are installing the foil over a standard sheetrock ceiling with no holes/penetrations, then the foil will handle any residual moisture vapor passing through.

 Do not compress your insulation.
 This will reduce the drying potential for the insulation and reduce its overall effectiveness.

 Lay the radiant barrier foil loosely over the attic insulation.
 Do not press into the insulation.
 Your insulation will have some peaks and valleys and this is desirable.
 Ideally you want about 10-20% surface contact with the foil.

-When convective looping occurs in or around the insulation, its function is negated.
+When convective looping occurs in or around the insulation, its function is reduced.
 This is hard to stop in vented attics, but AtticFoil® can help.

-Adding AtticFoil® radiant barrier directly on top of the insulation stops convective looping so insulation is effective.
+Adding AtticFoil® radiant barrier directly on top of the insulation reduces convective looping so insulation is effective.